Trump says $1 million "gold card" visa could be lucrative for the U.S. Here's how it works.

 How much money could the visa program raise for the U.S.?

-Mr. Trump didn't provide an estimate this week, but the program "could generate tens of billions in annual revenue," according to the Economic Innovation Group.
+Mr. Trump didn't provide an estimate this week, but the program could generate billions in annual revenue, said Lettieri of the Economic Innovation Group.

-Based on the $1 million cost of a gold card visa, the program could raise $100 billion over a decade, the group said, assuming a "conservative" estimate that the Trump administration could issue 10,000 gold cards per year.
+Based on the $1 million cost of a gold card visa, the program could raise $100 billion over a decade if it issues 10,000 gold cards per year, he calculated.

+"Conservatively speaking, tens of billions over a decade is reasonable — it could be considerably higher," Lettieri said.